PROGRAM SCHEDULED for June 12-15, 2017 | Newark, New Jersey

 Mr. Doyle holds an undergraduate degree in Mechanical Engineering from the University of Delaware, an MBA in Finance from Drexel University, and a Graduate Certificate in Professional Accounting.

-Jacob Elberg is the Chief of the Healthcare & Government Fraud Unit at the United States Attorney’s Office for the District of New Jersey.
-He supervises and directs all of the Office’s criminal and civil investigations and prosecutions of health care fraud offenses, including investigations and prosecutions of fraud against the government and private health insurance plans, illegal kickback schemes, violations of the Federal Food, Drug & Cosmetic Act, and the improper diversion of prescription drugs, as well as all health care-related actions brought by the Office under the False Claims Act.
-In addition, Mr. Elberg supervises and directs the Office’s investigations regarding Foreign Corrupt Practices Act violations, as well as fraud against certain other government agencies and programs.
+Jacob Elberg is Assistant U.S. Attorney (AUSA) and Chief of the Healthcare & Government Fraud Unit at the United States Attorney’s Office for the District of New Jersey.
+He supervises fifteen AUSAs and directs all of the Office’s criminal and civil investigations and prosecutions of health care fraud offenses, including investigations and prosecutions of fraud against the government and private health insurance plans, illegal kickback schemes, violations of the Federal Food, Drug & Cosmetic Act, and the improper diversion of prescription drugs, as well as all health care-related actions brought by the Office under the False Claims Act.
+In addition, he supervises and directs investigations regarding Foreign Corrupt Practices Act violations, as well as fraud against certain other government agencies and programs.

-Prior to joining the U.S. Attorney’s Office in 2007, Mr. Elberg was an associate at Dwyer & Collora LLP (now Collora LLP) in Boston, where his areas of practice included white collar criminal defense, internal corporate investigations, and general commercial litigation.
+Mr. Elberg joined the U.S. Attorney’s Office in 2007.
+Prior to joining the U.S. Attorney’s Office, Mr. Elberg was an associate at Dwyer & Collora LLP (now Collora LLP) in Boston, where his areas of practice included white collar criminal defense, internal corporate investigations, and general commercial litigation.

-Mr. Elberg received his J.D. in 2003 from Harvard Law School, graduating magna cum laude, after having received his B.A. in 2000 from Dartmouth College, from which he graduated cum laude.
-After graduating law school, Mr. Elberg served as a law clerk to the Honorable Nancy Gertner (District of Massachusetts).
+Mr. Elberg received his J.D. in 2003 from Harvard Law School, graduating magna cum laude, after having received his B.A. in 2000 from Dartmouth College, from which he graduated cum laude and with honors.
+After graduating law school, he served as a law clerk to the Honorable Nancy Gertner (District of Massachusetts).

-Maggie Feltz is Executive Director of Ethics & Compliance at Purdue Pharma.
+Maggie Feltz is Vice President of Ethics & Compliance at Purdue Pharma.
 Her primary focus at Purdue is on the Sales & Marketing functions.
 She also oversees Purdue’s aggregate spend efforts, ensuring compliance with state and federal marketing reporting requirements.

 In her role, Ms. Feltz collaborated with other attorneys and compliance professionals to negotiate Purdue’s Corporate Integrity Agreement (CIA).
 Since the initiation of the CIA in July 2007, she has partnered with Purdue colleagues and management to ensure its smooth implementation.